MRI for Technologists:

 FACULTY

 Our appreciation goes to Thomas Schrack, BS, ARMRIT for his review and update of this material.
-We would also like to acknowledge the original authors of this material:
+We would also like to acknowledge the original authors of this materia

 Jeffrey J. Brown, MD, FACR, MBA